Audience Top

 Pieces selected should be original works for concert band and/or jazz and.
 While there is a definitely place for pop music, movie music and Broadway musical selections in the musical world, they are often not the best choices for festival performance literature.

-A reminder that you are required to submit two conductor's scores for each piece you perform for adjudication (not including the one that you will be using yourself).
-AIBF does not condone the use of photocopied scores.
-Please order your scores early to avoid problems at Festival time.
+Concert Band Festival: A reminder that you are required to submit two conductor's scores for each piece you perform for adjudication (not including the one that you will be using yourself).

 Payments and Mailing Address Top